ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_PO4_distribution.rst

 Plot 2D transect of tracers in each basin
 =========================================

-This example shows how to plot the PO4 distribution in each basin.
+This example plots the modelled PO4 distribution in cGENIE.

+The following features in the package are used:
+* Access data through `cgeniepy.model` module
+* A basin-mask operation
+* A linear interpolation
+* Additional color palette (mirrors the one in ODV)
+* Self-optimised plotting method

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-26
+GENERATED FROM PYTHON SOURCE LINES 15-38